 To help make this more digestible I try to order the issues by severity, with the issues that I witnessed the most at the top.
 If more than one user is finding a problem then it probably needs fixing.
 If only one is then it can be treated as less important.

 I also aim to break this content up in other ways to make it easier to scan.
 I do this either by splitting up the content by the page of the site it was found on (e.g. homepage, about page, product page, etc) or by device.
 If there are a lot of usability problems then I might do both.

 If you discovered any odd bits other than bugs or usability problems during the tests, then it’s worth keeping a record of them too.
 I like to make sure any positive feedback that users expressed is recorded—it’s easy to get lost in the problems and negatives!

 You can also record any little observations that don’t fit in the other sections.
 Perhaps the way users generally behave can inspire some changes, such as ‘people scroll fast on mobile’, or ‘users rely on the browser back button on desktop’, etc.

 Finally, a lot of remote user testing platforms offer the opportunity to survey participants after the test.
 These questions can be of varying usefulness but any chance to gather a bit of extra detail from real folk should be taken.
 You could use it as research into other sites they use or find out a bit more about them.

 State any questions you asked and record the answers—you can potentially summarise the general themes of the answers rather than put them all in, if there are a lot of empty words.

-To make your process even quicker, I’ve put together a Keynote and Google Slides template of this user testing report, which you can get hold of here and customise as much as you want.
+To make your process even quicker, I’ve put together a Keynote, Powerpoint, and Google Slides template of my user testing report, which you can get hold of here and customise as much as you want.

 If you want to know how you can combine user testing with a few other cheap methods of research to successfully redesign your website, take a look at my video course, The Evidence-Based Redesign.